-241. "The foundation of a swater tower shall rest on a ground of particular reliability.
+1. The foundation of a water tower shall rest on a ground of particular reliability.
 It is desirable even on a favorable ground to secure as great an embedment as possible.
-There are sufficient as a set of the line of the
+And rear which that which are rearrent to the end of the